brunolinux/WebCam/README.md

 ## WebCam for Raspberry pi

+This repo is a web camera app with object dection based on raspberry pi

-Stack: Flask + Tensorflow lite + OpenCV
+**Software Stack**: Flask + Tensorflow lite + OpenCV

+**Hardware requirement**:

+- respberry pi 3b
+- picamera module

 ## 1. How to run